Esihlee/Esihlee/README.md

 - Jetpack Compose
 - Clean Architecture in Android
 - Full-stack development workflows
 - Custom Joomla components and templates
+- Docker amulators and container use

 ---